 - Assume the duties of the Chair if s/he resigns or is removed

-- Serve as Chair of the Events Committee
+- Serve as liaison to the Events Committee

 - Monitor events budgets

-- Ensure that information about Staff Council is shared with constituents
+- Ensure that information about SC is shared with constituents

-3.3 Election of Executive Committee: The election of the Executive Committee is held at the first meeting in June and terms of office begin at that meeting.
-The election of the Executive Committee is conducted by a secret ballot vote of all Staff Council members present.
+C. Election of EC: The election of the EC is held at the first meeting in June and terms of office begin at that meeting.
+The election of the EC is conducted by a secret ballot vote of all SC members present.
 An exception is made for an uncontested election which can be formalized by having the secretary cast a ballot of affirmation.
 In order to keep the balance of fifty percent exempt/fifty percent non-exempt, the four officer positions are elected first, and the four at-large positions are filled in a second vote.
-Votes are counted by members of the previous year's Executive Committee and members of the previous year's Elections committee excluding members who are standing for election.
+Votes are counted by members of the previous year's EC and members of the previous year's Elections and Representation Committee excluding members who are standing for election.

-3.31 Election of Officers: Officers are chosen in four separate elections, starting with the chair.
+1. Election of Officers: Officers are chosen in four separate elections, starting with the chair.
 Unsuccessful candidates for one officer position may run for others.
-For each election, the candidate receiving the most votes isdeclared the winner.
-In the case of a tie, a run-off of the tied top vote-getters is held until one person receives a plurality.
+For each election, the candidate receiving the most votes is declared the winner.
+In the case of a tie, a run-off of the tied top candidates is held until one person receives a plurality.

-3.32 Election of At-Large Executive Committee Members: After the election of officers, it will be determined how many of the at-large positions need to be filled by exempt and non-exempt members.
+2. Election of At-Large EC Members: After the election of officers, it will be determined how many of the at-large positions need to be filled by exempt and non-exempt members.
 Separate elections are held for exempt and non-exempt positions.
 Candidates receiving the most votes are declared the winners.
-In the case of a tie, a run-off of the tied top vote-getters is held until one person receives a plurality.
+In the case of a tie, a run-off of the tied top candidates is held until one person receives a plurality.

-3.4 Replacement of Executive Committee: If a member of the executive committee must resign or be replaced, the Chair must call for appropriate nominations from the Staff Council membership (exempt to replace exempt, non-exempt to replace non-exempt as specified in by-laws) and hold a special election to replace the executive committee member at the next regular Staff Council meeting.
-Voting is by secret ballot and counted by the Chair and Elections Committee Chair.
-The election is by simple majority of all Staff Council members present.
+D. Replacement of EC: If a member of the EC must resign or be replaced, the chair must call for appropriate nominations from the SC membership (exempt to replace exempt, non-exempt to replace non-exempt as specified in by-laws) and hold a special election to replace the EC member at the next regular SC meeting.
+Voting is by secret ballot and counted by the SC chair and Elections and Representation Committee chair.
+The election is by simple majority of all SC members present.
 An exception is made for an uncontested election which can be formalized by having the secretary cast a ballot of affirmation.

-3.41 Replacement of Officers: Any officer may be replaced as described in 3.4 with the exception of the Chair.
-If the Chair resigns or is removed, the Vice-Chair assumes the position for the remainder of the term.
-An election as described in 3.4 is then held to replace the Vice-Chair.
-A sitting Executive Committee member may stand for an open Executive Committee position, and if successful in her/his bid for the office the election is for the open seat.
+E. Replacement of Officers: Any officer may be replaced as described in III.D with the exception of the chair.
+If the chair resigns or is removed, the vice chair assumes the position for the remainder of the term.
+An election as described in III.D is then held to replace the vice chair.
+A sitting EC member may stand for an open EC position, and if successful in her/his bid for the office the election is for the open seat.

-Article 4 Committees: Standing Committees, Ad Hoc Committees and Task Forces
+Article IV.
+Committees: Standing Committees, Ad Hoc Committees and Task Forces

-4.1 Standing Committees: The Staff Council may establish or dissolve standing committees through a two-thirds majority vote of Council members present.
+A. Standing Committees: The SC may establish or dissolve standing committees through a two-thirds majority vote of Council members present.